cancerregulome/inspectra/README.md

 ![Screen shot](inspectrascreenshot.png "A screen shot of the HTML5 visualization of comunities in two overlapping cancer graphs")

-Inspectra is a tool for spectral comparison of graph topology using pyton for analysis and HTML5 for interactive visualization.
+Inspectra is a tool for spectral comparison of graph topology using python for analysis and HTML5 for interactive visualization.

+It calculates fiedler vectors and orders for each graph and uses them in a 2-network layout like the one above.
+Eigengap clustering is done client side.

 Python Dependencies
 ----------------